-The best bouncers are personable, friendly and can talk to intoxicated patrons without appearing threatening or intimidating.
-After all, these customers are the same welcomed guests that you admitted at the door, charged an entry fee, served your food, and your intoxicating alcoholic beverages.
+The best bouncers are personable, and friendly and can talk to intoxicated patrons without appearing threatening or intimidating.
+After all, these customers are the same welcomed guests that you admitted at the door, charged an entry fee, and served your food, and your intoxicating alcoholic beverages.
 Bar management has a responsibility to protect them in the same manner as any other guest.

-The best bouncers know that their job is not to actually bounce anyone…but rather talk to people.
+The best bouncers know that their job is not to bounce anyone…but rather talk to people.
 The mere presence of a well-trained bouncer will remind the patron that their conduct is being scrutinized and that their patronage can be revoked.

 Conch House formula for premises liability

 The owner of Conch House was the architect of the nature of this facility and what it became on this day.
-I’ve been told that it’s family-owned and for many years was a nice place to visit, have lunch or dinner, and relax over-looking the marina.
+I’ve been told that it’s family-owned and for many years it was a nice place to visit, have lunch or dinner, and relax overlooking the marina.
 I don’t know why or when the nature of this family restaurant and bar changed to a wild entertainment facility, but on this day at least the party was executed poorly.

 The Reggae Sunday party promotion on this Memorial Weekend 2015 may come back to haunt the owners and managers when the lawsuits, that are sure to come, are served.
-More than likely, the lawsuits will allege failure to provide adequate security; and failure to properly hire, train, and supervise bouncers before turning them loose on the invited guests.
+More than likely, the lawsuits will allege failure to provide adequate security; and failure to properly hire, train, and supervise bouncers before turning them loose on the guests.